void

 Ergänzungsbezirk Nr.
 59

 Herzogtum Salzburg appears in connection with the author's description of Oberst Kraus.
-His predecessors had appropriated the noble title Zillergut, after some village in the area that they had fleeced in the 18th century.
-The theme here is therefore the duchy of Salzburg, not the city itself.
+His ancestors assumed the noble title Zillergut, named after some village in the area that they had already plundered in the 18th century.
+The reference is therefore to the Duchy of Salzburg, rather than the city itself.

 Background

-The area of the duchy was the same as the current Land Salzburg, one of the nine states in current Austria.
-It bordered Bavaria, Tyrol, Carinthia, Styria og Österreich ob der Enns (no Oberösterreich).
-At the start of the 20th century the population number was slightly below 200,000, distributed across six districts (Salzburg Stadt, Salzburg Umgebung, Hallein, Zell am See, St. Johann and Tamsweg).
+The duchy covered the same area as the present-day Land Salzburg, one of the nine states in modern Austria.
+It bordered Bavaria, Tyrol, Carinthia, Styria and Österreich ob der Enns (now Oberösterreich).
+At the start of the 20th century, the population was just under 200,000, spread across six districts (Salzburg Stadt, Salzburg Umgebung, Hallein, Zell am See, St. Johann and Tamsweg).

 Czech terminology

-The author uses the plural term Solnohrady (The Salt Castles), as opposed to the singular Solnohrad that refers to the city of Salzburg.
-Solnohrady and Salcpursko were during the author's lifetime used interchangeably, but both refers to the duchy of Salzburg.
-In Czech the city was previously also called Salcpurk, but in our times (2011) Salcburg is more common.
+The author uses the plural term Solnohrady (The Salt Castles), rather than the singular Solnohrad, which refers to the city of Salzburg.
+During the author's lifetime, Solnohrady and Salcpursko were used interchangeably; both refer to the Duchy of Salzburg.
+In Czech, the city was formerly also known as Salcpurk, but in modern usage (2011) Salcburg is more common.

 Military

-Militarily the city of Salzburg and the crown land belonged to Korpskommando Nr.
-14 that was located in Innsbruck.
-The city was also the seat of recruitment district No. 59 with the "house regiment" Infanterieregiment Nr.
-59. I 1914 only one battalion from the house regiment were garrisoned here.
+Militarily, the city of Salzburg and the crown land fell under Korpskommando Nr.
+14, headquartered in Innsbruck.
+The city was also the seat of recruitment district No. 59 and its "house regiment" Infanterieregiment Nr.
+59. In 1914, only one battalion of the house regiment was garrisoned here.
 Salzburg was also the seat of Feldkanonenregiment Nr.
-41, a military court and also Platzkommando.
+41, a military court, and Platzkommando.

 Czech soldiers

-It could be added that staff and three battalions of Infanterieregiment Nr.
-75 were garrisoned in Salzburg from 1912 to 1914 so at the outbreak of war the city hosted a sizeable contingent of Czech soldiers.
+It may also be noted that staff and three battalions of Infanterieregiment Nr.
+75 were garrisoned in Salzburg from 1912 to 1914, so at the outbreak of war the city hosted a sizeable contingent of Czech soldiers.

 Quote(s) from the novel